-With 17 years of experience in coaching and seven years of additional experience in administration, Self-Morgan has expertly juggled the responsibilities of both positions and still managed to direct her teams to 15 berths in the Texas University Interscholastic League playoffs, three state championship game appearances, and an impressive 105-game winning streak from 2012 to 2014.
-This year Self-Morgan will relinquish her duties as an administrator and once again focus solely on coaching.
-Before she does, however, she shares a few tips on balancing multiples roles.
+At the time of this writting, with 17 years of experience in coaching and seven years of additional experience in administration, Self-Morgan expertly juggled the responsibilities of both positions and still managed to direct her teams to 15 berths in the Texas University Interscholastic League playoffs, three state championship game appearances, and an impressive 105-game winning streak from 2012 to 2014.
+Self-Morgan relinquish her duties as an administrator to focus solely on coaching in 2017.
+Before she did, however, she shared a few tips on balancing multiples roles.

 Make time for time management